Vaxart Inc. (VXRT) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Vaxart Inc. (VXRT) is $5.83, which is $5.39 above the current market price.
-The public float for VXRT is 130.15M, and currently, short sellers hold a 16.62% ratio of that floaft.
-The average trading volume of VXRT on April 05, 2023 was 1.56M shares.
+The average price estimated by analysts for VXRT is $5.83, which is $5.49 above than the current price.
+The public float for VXRT is 130.15M, and at present, short sellers hold a 16.62% of that float.
+The average trading volume of VXRT on April 11, 2023 was 1.48M shares.

 VXRT’s Market Performance